 API Gateway Integration

-Existing rate limits, authentication policies, and monitoring automatically apply to MCP traffic.
+Existing rate limits, authentication policies, and monitoring can apply to MCP traffic.
 Organizations avoid duplicating governance infrastructure across API and AI access patterns.

 Key Features